 CBT therapy often utilizes “protocols” and will use workbooks and homework to support the changes in thoughts and behaviors.
 The “cognitive” portion focuses on automatic- thoughts, rational thoughts, irrational thoughts, and internal dialogues that may have been patterns since childhood based on personal meanings we place on things and approached in a step-by-step style.
 CBT might ask a person to record their depressive thoughts, and then examine them realistically, and think of alternating thoughts.
 Helping monitor moods (anxiety and depression) on a daily mood record or as part of a thought record can support a client’s capacity to be aware of changes and fluctuations in moods.

 Negative thoughts can block us from being able to see a pattern or rut we are stuck in.
-CBT teaches a person how to analyze and examine their thoughts and test whether they are rational or irrational.
+At our Los Angeles center, Cognitive Behavioral Therapy teaches a person how to analyze and examine their thoughts and test whether they are rational or irrational.

 CBT can be used on its own or in conjunction with other modalities.
 It is most suited for working through a specific focus and goal.
 It is an easily researched modality since it is often scripted and the research has shown it can help bring real cognitive shifts.